 - The subject specialist or library official should fill out the form with information from the donor, then send it to the Director of Scholarly Resources Development and the Libraries Budget Officer, who will be responsible for getting the Dean’s and Controller’s signatures.
 A copy of the signed GIK form will be scanned into a central database and original documents kept on file in Scholarly Resources Development and/or the Dean’s Office files.
 The University Gift in Kind Acceptance form must be signed by the Controller BEFORE the gift is received on campus.

-- Scholarly Resource Development staff will prepare the thank you letter to the donor to be sent out from the Dean’s Office.
+- Collection Management staff will prepare the thank you letter to the donor to be sent out from the Dean’s Office.
 Subject Specialists may also want to send a less formal thank you.

 The faculty member or subject specialist works with Acquisitions and the donor to coordinate shipping and insurance.
 Donors are generally responsible for the cost of shipping and for providing an estimate of the value of the donation.
 In some cases Collection Development identifies funds to pay for these costs.
 Local shipping can often be coordinated with the University Distribution Center.